Freckles, Lentigos and Age Spots

-Technically, the freckles seen on the nose and cheeks of fair-skinned childred are called ephilides (plural of ephilis).
+Technically, the freckles seen on the nose and cheeks of fair-skinned children are called ephelides.
 The only appropriate treatment of those is sunscreen and hats, and most of them will fade with time.

 Before considering reduction or removal of “freckles” it is important to have the skin carefully assessed by a doctor who is competent and experienced in dealing with the multiple presentations of pigmentation disorders of the skin.

-Once it has been established that the “freckles” to be removed are indeed benign lentigines, then treatment options can be discussed.
+Once it has been established that the “freckles” to be removed are indeed benign, then treatment options can be discussed.

-Laser treatment if the “freckles” are large and relatively few.
+Laser treatment can be used if the freckles are large and relatively few.

 Intense Pulsed Light (I.P.L.) is very effective for removal or reduction of freckles where they are very numerous and widespread.
 Whereas laser targets individual lesions or small patches of freckles, I.P.L. targets areas of freckling (face, chest, back, arms, hands, shoulders).

-One, two or three treatments are required, depending on the area being treated (greater care required on face) and the intensity of pigmentation in both the freckles and the background skin.
+One, two or three treatments may be required, depending on the area being treated (greater care required on face) and the intensity of pigmentation in both the freckles and the background skin.

 Before proceeding with treatment, test patches are done to determine the level of light intensity which will provide optimum freckle removal without burning the background skin.

-Topical treatments: Where the freckling or pigmentation is lighter, more poorly defined or “mottled”, especially on the face, Laser and IPL are less effective as there is less pigment for the high energy light to target.
+Topical treatments may be advised where the freckling or pigmentation is lighter, more poorly defined or “mottled”, especially on the face, Laser and IPL are less effective as there is less pigment for the high energy light to target.

 There are various approaches to treating this condition.
-At , our clinical staff will discuss the pros and cons of each treatment bearing in mind efficacy and safety and together decide on the most appropriate treatment for your situation.
+Our clinical staff will discuss the pros and cons of each treatment bearing in mind efficacy and safety and together decide on the most appropriate treatment for your situation.
 Laser treatments are sometimes helpful but usually the most effective (and safest) option is to gradually fade out the abnormal pigmentation with lightening creams.

 Solar or Actinic Keratoses are rough scaly red, brown, greyish flat or slightly raised patches.
 Solar Keratoses are caused by cumulative sun-damage, and therefore become larger, thicker and more extensive with aging.
 Solar Keratoses respond well to treatment but caution needs to be exercised to exclude other conditions, especially skin cancer.
 It is generally amenable to treatment but caution needs to exercised as individual responses are varied.